 - a high temperature of 38C (100.4F) or above

 If dissolvable stitches have been used to close the wound, they should disappear within around three weeks.
-Other types of stitches may need to be removed by a healthcare professional.
-You will be given advice about this, and a follow-up appointment to have your stitches removed if necessary.
+Other types of stitches may need to be removed by a healthcare professional, and you will be given a follow-up appointment to have your stitches removed, if necessary.

 Sex after heart surgery

-Before your operation, symptoms of fatigue or shortness of breath may affect your sex life.
+Before your operation, symptoms of fatigue or shortness of breath may affect your sexual activity.
 After your operation, you may feel like having a more active sex life.
-You can do so as soon as you feel able to, although avoid strenuous positions and be careful not to put any pressure on your wound until it has fully healed.
+You can do so as soon as you feel ready, although avoid strenuous positions and be careful not to put any pressure on your wound until it has fully healed.

-Some people find that having a serious illness can cause them to lose interest in sex.
-In men, the emotional stress can also cause impotence, where it is difficult to get and maintain an erection.
-If you are worried about your sex life, talk to you partner, a support group or your GP.
+Some people find that having a serious illness can make them lose interest in sex.
+In men, the emotional stress can also cause impotence.
+If you are worried about your sex life, talk to your partner, a support group or your GP.

 Driving after surgery

 After your operation, you can be a passenger in a car straight away.
 However, you may not be able to drive again until around six weeks after you're discharged from hospital.
 Wait until you can comfortably do an emergency stop.
 If you're unsure, ask your surgeon for advice.
 If you drive a lorry or a passenger-carrying vehicle, you will need to tell the DVLA about your surgery.